 Competition is fiercer than ever.
 Organisations are competing locally, nationally, internationally, online, etc. with each other.
 Digital transformation and cloud computing have allowed much smaller businesses to punch above their weight, business models are shifting, and so is marketing.
 Today, marketing is a combination of thought leadership, lead generation, measurable SEO, analytics and so to have a chance of making any sort of impact, partnering up is a way to combine all the above for greater results.

-So, how do you go about developing valuable co-marketing partnerships that will enable you to reap the benefits of such a relationship?
+So, how do you go about developing valuable co-marketing strategies that will enable you to reap the benefits of such a relationship?